-1. In a web browser, enter http://Server host:7180, where Server host is the fully qualified domain name or IP address of the host where the Cloudera Manager Server is running.

-The login screen for Cloudera Manager Admin Console displays.

-2. Log into Cloudera Manager Admin Console using the credentials assigned by your administrator.
+- 1. In a web browser, enter http://Server host:7180, where Server host is the FQDN or IP address of the host where the Cloudera Manager Server is running. - The login screen for Cloudera Manager Admin Console displays. - 2.
+Log into Cloudera Manager Admin Console using the credentials assigned by your administrator.
 User accounts are assigned roles that constrain the features available to you.

 Note: You can configure the Cloudera Manager Admin Console to automatically log out a user after a configurable period of time.
-See Automatic Logout on page 55.
+See Automatic Logout on page 56.